 Northisde DFA Steering Committee 2018 - 2020

 Talha Basit Born to Indian Muslim immigrants in the U.K., Talha has spent over two decades as a leader in the technology and start-up sectors in Silicon Valley and Chicago.
 He is currently the Chief Technology Officer for divvyDOSE, an innovative healthcare start-up that employs over 150 Illinois residents.
 Previously, he transformed technology access for underserved children at Chicago Public Schools (CPS) and developed iMovie at Apple Computer.
 A lifelong progressive, Talha most recently held the role of campaign manager for a progressive congressional candidate in IL-05.
-A recently inducting voting member, Talha plans to bring his business and technology expertise and recent political experience to expand NDFA’s capabilities and help endorsed candidates win.
-Talha serves as a board member of the Old Town School of Folk Music and lives in North Center.
+A new voting member, Talha will bring his business, technology, and political experience to expand NDFA’s capabilities and help endorsed candidates win.
+Talha serves as a board member of the Old Town School of Folk Music.